-For Christians, following Jesus is sometimes compared to setting out on a journey or embarking on a race through life.
+Following Jesus is sometimes compared to setting out on a journey or embarking on a race through life.
+It is a journey or race that starts in this life but the finishing line is in heaven.
 Athletes have to be really determined - to face the problems and difficulties as they train and prepare.
 But what keeps them going?
 They really want to win and they need to keep their eyes on the prize.
 But they need to have the right attitude of mind regardless of the result.
-The following idea picks up on the theme of determination through the story of blind Bartimaeus, which can be found in Mark 10:46 - 52.
+The following idea picks up on the theme of determination through the story of blind Bartimaeus, which can be found in Mark 10:46-52.